 What happens if you under or overestimate the rebuild cost of your property?

 As the property owner, it's your responsibility to get the rebuild cost figure right.
-If it's calculated too low then you may be underinsured.
-This means that if your rental property needs to be rebuilt, you'll have to make up any shortfall between the amount the insurance company pays out and the total rebuild cost.
-If it's calculated too high, then you could be paying too much for your landlord insurance.
+If it's calculated too low, you may be underinsured.
+This means if your property needs to be rebuilt, you'll have to make up any shortfall between the amount the insurance company pays out and the total rebuild cost.
+If it's calculated too high, you could be paying too much for your landlord insurance.

 How are rebuild costs calculated?